 You might also like: CSS Image Filter Libraries & Tools.

 The first tutorial on the list is a great introductory material to SVG filters.
-This tutorial walks you through the process of using SVG filters in your own designs and is a part of a larger series that goes more in-depth about SVG filters.
+This tutorial walks you through the process of using SVG filters in your own designs and is a part of a more extensive series that goes more in-depth about SVG filters.

 This article by Smashing Magazine takes a deep dive into the world of SVG filters and explains why you should be using them in your own designs.
 It also includes some basic examples of SVG filters applied to various text elements.

 This is another tutorial that shows you how to apply SVG filters to your text.
 The tutorial walks you through the process of creating an SVG filter and even shares a tool that makes creating SVG filters a lot easier.